microsoft/vscode-spring-initializr/README.md

 - Press `Ctrl + Shift + P` to open command palette.
 - Type `Spring Initializr` to start generating a Maven or Gradle project.
 - Follow the wizard.
+- Right click inside the `pom.xml` or `gradle.build` file and choose `Edit starters` for dependency refactoring.

 ## Configuration
 ```